wjakob/nanobind/docs/ownership.rst

      m.def("get_data", []{ return &data; }, nb::rv_policy::reference)

 - :cpp:enumerator:`rv_policy::reference_internal`: A policy for *methods* that expose an internal field.
-The lifetime of the field must matches that of the parent object.
+The lifetime of the field must match that of the parent object.

   The policy resembles :cpp:enumerator:`reference <rv_policy::reference>` in